polosson/jquery.PoloPlugins/README.md

 	'maxInputLength': 20,
 	'extraParams': {
 		"happy":"yes",
-		"tired":"nope"	// and as many as you need
+		"tired":"nope"	// and as many other params as you need },
-	},
 	onSubmit: function(R){
 		console.log(R.data, R.message);